PavsterUK/cnc-contact-time/README.md

 ***CNC Tool Contact Time Calculator***

-All CNC machinists know that its very <span id="anchor"></span>All CNC machinists know that its very important to replace cutting tools regularly, particularly when working with hard materials such as “INCONEL 718”.
+<span id="anchor"></span>All CNC machinists know that its very important to replace cutting tools regularly, particularly when working with hard materials such as “INCONEL 718”.

 With this application, you will be able to select <span id="anchor-1"></span>With this application, you will be able to select required operation and set time limit for tool to be in contact with material.
 After tool will reach <span id="anchor-2"></span>With this application, you will be able to select <span id="anchor-1"></span>With this application, you will be able to select required operation and set time limit for tool to be in contact with material.
 After tool will reach preset time, machine will stop and move to selected position for tool change/check.